ghoneycutt/puppet-module-facter/README.md

 # Compatibility
 ---------------
-This module is built for use with Puppet v3
+This module is built for use with Puppet v3 and supports Ruby v1.8.7, v1.9.3, and v2.0.0

 ===